eventnetusa/eventnet/src/_vip/medicare-mall-popups.md

 content_section:
   - text_block_markdown: >-
-      From original idea as a solution to support under-performing &nbsp;brick-and-mortar stores, Mall Center Court Pop-Ups are fast becoming the new home for AEP and year ‘round community outreach for insurance providers.&nbsp;
+      From original idea as a solution to support under-performing brick-and-mortar stores, mall center courts are the new home for AEP Pop-Ups and year-round community outreach for insurance providers.&nbsp;

       Custom branded displays set in high-traffic mall courts by EventNetUSA